 On the 18th of April 2011, t3hk0d3 started work on another permissions plugin known as PermissionsEx.
 The introduction of a second permissions plugin caused turbulence in the Bukkit community, as most plugins only supported Nijikokun’s Permissions plugin. sk89q created a system known as WEPIF (WorldEdit Permissions Interoperability Framework) to handle the existence of multiple permissions plugins, but it never gained widespread usage outside of his plugins.
 The original PermissionsEx would continue to be maintained until 2017, and later zml2008 would begin a rewrite of PermissionsEx.

-Due to more and more economy, permissions, and chat plugins releasing, cerealcable started work on a plugin that made it significantly easier for other plugins to support any economy, permissions, or chat plugin.
+Due to the rapidly growing number of economy, permissions, and chat plugins, cerealcable started work on a plugin that made it significantly easier for other plugins to support multiple of them at once.
 From this, the Vault project formed on the 28th of June.
+Prior to Vault, plugins had to separately provide support for every individual permission, economy, or chat plugin, leading to ecosystem clusters and conflicts that wouldn’t have existed otherwise.
 Vault is still widely used to this day and supports almost every major plugin.

 On the 14th of August 2011, the Buycraft service launched.
-Buycraft made it easy for server admins to charge real money for in-game content, such as access to plugins, chat perks, or in-game currency.
-The introduction of monetisation on Minecraft servers massively shifted the server landscape, making it now possible for server admins to profit off of the servers they ran.
+Buycraft made it easy for server admins to charge real money for in-game content.
+Frequent use cases were access to plugins, chat perks, or in-game currency.
+The introduction of monetisation on Minecraft servers massively shifted the server landscape, making it now possible for server admins to profit off the servers they ran, or at least try to offset hosting costs.
 Since then, the Buycraft service has been renamed to Tebex.
-The Bukkit plugin was now known as BuycraftX, paying homage to the historical roots of the service as well as marking a new era of the plugin rewrite by Tux.
+The Bukkit plugin itself was rewritten by Tux and is now known as BuycraftX, paying homage to the historical roots of the service as well as marking a new era of the plugin.

 Server Lists

-Minestatus.net would create two plugins that would set an example for how server lists would operate.
-One of these, Votifier, was launched on the 19th of June 2011, sparking a massive shift in the way servers would bring in players.
-Votifier allowed servers to incentivise players voting for them on server lists, which became common practice throughout the entire community for years to come.
+Minestatus.net would go on to create two plugins that would set an example for how server lists would operate.
+One of these, Votifier, was launched on the 19th of June 2011.
+This sparked a massive shift in the way servers would entice new players.
+Votifier allowed servers to incentivise votes from players on voting sites, which became common practice throughout the entire community for years to come.
+Sites that implemented Votifier support would notify the server when they received a vote, allowing them to automatically reward the player.
 While the rewards players received from voting have changed significantly over time, rewarding votes is still seen across most servers today.
 The plugin was maintained by the original authors until 2015.
 Today most servers use NuVotifier, a fork of the original Votifier started by Ichbinjoe and Tux that adds vote forwarding, support for Sponge, BungeeCord, and Velocity, and an improved protocol.

-minestatus.net also created another piece of foundational software for the server space, MineQuery.
-MineQuery allowed external services such as websites to get information about a Minecraft server, such as whether it is online and what players are currently playing.
-MineQuery later became redundant with the introduction of the query protocol to Minecraft 1.0, and the server list ping packet to Minecraft 1.3.
+Minestatus.net also created another piece of foundational software for the server space, MineQuery.
+MineQuery allowed external services such as websites to get information about a Minecraft server, such as whether it was online as well as current player counts and names.
+MineQuery later became redundant with the introduction of the query protocol to Minecraft 1.0, and the server list ping packet to Minecraft 1.3, integrating this functionality directly into Minecraft itself.

 Economy Servers

-With numerous plugins releasing that allowed further possibilities around an in-game currency, servers were popping up that took the current “Survival+” game style and added an economy.
-Generally, these servers would be survival servers with plugins such as CraftBook or MinecartMania to change up the gameplay, with an added dash of capitalism.
+Due to the capabilities provided by the wide selection of economy plugins and those that allowed charging in-game currency, servers were popping up that took the current “Survival+” game style but with an added economy and trading system.
+Generally, these servers would be survival servers with plugins such as CraftBook or MinecartMania to add more complex and varied gameplay, with an added dash of capitalism.
 Many of these servers also had a town system, such as with the plugin Towny.
-Players would earn enough money to build a town by working in other towns or selling things they gathered and then employ newer players to do various tasks.
+Players would earn enough money to build a town by working in other towns, or selling things they gathered and then employ newer players to do various tasks.

 The largest and longest-running Economy server was EcoCityCraft, which was launched on the 4th of April 2011 and is still running to this day.
 This server heavily influenced the economy game style.